zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 - Page indexing and search engine [ElasticLunr](http://elasticlunr.com/)
 - Code linting and minifying
 - Service worker generator for assets pre-caching and other optimizations
-- Responsive templates optimized for both desktop and mobile
+- Responsive starter templates optimized for both desktop and mobile
 - Progressive Web App (PWA) with 95-100/100/100/100 score in Lighthouse test for mobile devices